 If you rely on a mobile home as your primary form of residence, the chances are high that you will be able to identify a number of valuable tax deductions for this property.
 Likewise, if you rent a mobile home lot, there will be certain deductions available to you that the actual owners of the lot cannot claim.
-If you are renting a mobile home lot, you will be able to receive specific tax credits and deductions for this due to the fact that you are indirectly contributing to the property taxes paid by the legitimate owner of the lot.
+If you are renting a mobile home lot, you will be able to receive the Michigan Homestead Property Tax Credit for this due to the fact that you are indirectly contributing to the property taxes paid by the legitimate owner of the lot.

 When you rent a mobile home lot, you are essentially paying your landlord for property that he has purchased.
 Given the fact that your landlord is also paying for this property via property taxes, the state of Michigan considers your rent as a form of property tax payment.
-When you are ready to file your income taxes, your specific lot rent will be used as the basis for calculations that will determine what your specific tax credits will be.
+When you are ready to file your income taxes, your specific lot rent will be used as the basis for calculations that will determine how much of the Homestead Property Tax Credit you will get.
 However, there are certain requirements which must be fulfilled in order for you to be eligible for these credits.
 For example, you must have been a resident in Michigan for at least six months of the last year, and your total household resources must be less than $50,000.

 Once you have determined your eligibility, you can use form MI-1040CR in order to receive the appropriate credit.
 To calculate your credit, you may first deduct $3 per month for lot rent which cannot exceed $36.
 Then, you may also add 20 percent of your annual rent payments minus the initial amount you calculated up to $36.
 If you were required to pay taxes on any additional properties on the lot, you can deduct these payments as well.

 Save on Your Taxes